 Tracy Salvino Longenecker

 CEG is owned by Penn State alumnus, Tracy Salvino Longenecker.
 Tracy was a competitive gymnast for 13 years.
 She has earned finishes in the top 5 in PA State meets, top 5 in Region 7 regional meets, top 9 at JO Nationals, top 6 at USAIGC Nationals and attended Elite Nationals.
 She won national invitational competitions and regional championships and earned a full scholarship to the Penn State Women’s Gymnastics team.

 Tracy began teaching preschool gymnastics in high school and after graduating from Penn State, has spent 12 years coaching all levels of gymnastics.
 She was trained in dance for 7 years and has choreographed beam and floor routines for all levels of gymnasts.
 She is currently a Level 8 rate judge.

 Aside from gymnastics, Tracy worked in sales for a Fortune 200 company for 12 years with a sales team that handled over $90 million in business.
 After moving on from sales, she launched a nation wide marketing program in the convenience store industry and while in that position, had the opportunity to work in all aspects of business operations from hiring, payroll and accounting to budget creation, vendor management and strategic planning.

 Centre Elite Gymnastics is Tracy’s opportunity combine her passion for gymnastics with the business insights she has gained over the last 18 years.
 She is proud to share her gymnastics knowledge with the Centre Region community and looks forward to establishing a business that is valued and well respected among the families of Central PA.

 Tracy and her husband, Chad, and their four children live in State College.
-Two of their daughters are competitive gymnasts.
+All three of their daughters are competitive gymnasts.